 Examples of greenwashing

-Greenwashing happens everywhere.
-A typical sector is the production of clothes.
-For example, when a clothing company highlights that they produce clothes from recycled material.
-Meaning that their advertisement has recycled written all over it.
-When in fact, the recycled part of the production is very small.
-And the largest part is the production of new clothes.
-So the company can then continue mass-producing unsustainable clothing.
-While the consumer believes he or she is buying products that are good for the environment.
+Greenwashing happens everywhere; a typical sector is the production of clothes.
+For example, a clothing company highlights that they use recycled material in their clothes.
+Their advertisement has “recycled” written in big letters.
+Yet, the recycled part of the fabric is minimal.
+While the most significant part of the clothes gets produced from new material.
+The false and greenwashing advertisement lets the company continue to mass-produce unsustainable clothing.
+While the consumers believe they are buying clothes that are good for the environment.

 What does greenwashing mean?

 There is no fixed definition of greenwashing.
-According to Friends of the Earth, the term emerged as the theme was discussed in society and highlighted by the media.
-In for example Sweden, the word is used to describing when companies “present something as better for the environment than it actually is”.
-More so, when they “divert attention from something bad to something that looks good for the environment”.
-The bad can be anything from pollution to human rights issues.
-For example, an eco-friendly label can be used to give a false image of the product.
+Friends of the Earth say that the term emerged in civil society discussions and began to appear in the media.
+In Sweden, for example, the word is used to describe when companies “present something as better for the environment than it actually is”.
+More so when companies “divert attention from something bad to something that looks good for the environment”.
+The bad parts can be anything from pollution to human rights issues.

 Greenwashing is illegal.
-As it is a false advertisement and counts as misleading information.
-Which breaks the law in most countries.
-According to Friends of the Earth, “environmentally friendly” can only refer to products and services that have a neutral or positive impact on the Earth.
-Which excludes many products and companies that are presented as green today.
+It is a false advertisement and counts as misleading information, which breaks the law in most countries.
+According to Friends of the Earth, “environmentally friendly” can only refer to products and services that have a neutral or positive impact on the Earth, which excludes many products and companies that are presented as green today.

 The Swedish Greenwash Award

 Every year, Friends of the Earth in Sweden highlights the problem with greenwashing.
-By giving out the anti-award “Swedish Greenwashing Price”.
-It is given to companies or organisations that present their activities as sustainable when they are not.
-Nominations come from the public and the winner is chosen through a public vote.
+By giving out the anti-award “Swedish Greenwashing Price“.
+It goes to companies or organisations that present their activities as sustainable when they are not.
+Nominations come from the public, and the winner gets elected through a public vote.
 Swedish forest companies and Preem have been among the winners in the past.